lacroixle/JAXTut/README.md

 Those, though, are easier to approach once you have a working grasp of JAX.

 In particular, we consider:
-- How to think in JAX (functionnal programming, transformations, control flow)
+- How to think in JAX (pure functionnal programming, transformations, control flow)
 - Its CPU performance, compared against NumPy
 - How JAX handles randomness
-- Structuring data and state with
+- Structuring data and state with pytrees
+- The automatic differentiation engine

-Two libraries that we will explore fall outside the pure-JAX scope of this tutorial:
+One library that we will somewhat explore fall outsides the pure-JAX scope of this tutorial:
  - [Equinox](https://github.com/patrick-kidger/equinox) ― best seen as an extension of JAX: a pytree-based module system, filtered transformations, and tools for manipulating pytrees (plus NN layers we won't use).
- - [Optimistix](https://github.com/patrick-kidger/optimistix/) ― a general purpose optimization library, which serves as an application to the autograd engine

 Once you have these foundations, you can start exploring the wider ecosystem of libraries built on JAX.
 You'll find a curated set [here](notes/links.md), spanning both broadly useful libraries and more specialised, technical ones.